-Particulars of the Issue Market Maker Reservation QIBs Non-Institutional Retail Individual (2) Portion Applicants Investors Mode of Bid Only through the ASBA Process b) Up to 11,76,000 Equity Shares shall be available for allocation on a proportionate basis to all QIBs, including Mutual Funds receiving allocation as per (a) above Only through the ASBA process.
-Through ASBA Process through banks or by using Through ASBA Process through banks UPI ID for payment or by using UPI ID for payment Mode of Allotment Compulsorily in der naterialized form MinimumBid Size 6,19,200 Equity Shares in multiple of 1200 Equity shares Such number of Equity Shares and in multiples of 1200 Equity Shares that the Bid Amount exceeds ₹ 200,000 Such number of Equity Shares in multiples of 1200 Equity Shares that Bid size exceeds ₹ 200,000 20,59,200 Equity Shares in multiple of 1200 Equity shares so that the Bid Amount does not exceed ₹ 2,00,000 MaximumBid Size 6,19,200 Equity Shares Such number of Equity Shares in multiples of 1200 Equity Shares not exceeding the size of the Net Issue, subject toapplicable limits Such number of Equity Shares in multiples of 1200 Equity Shares not exceeding the size of the issue (excluding the QIB portion), subject to limits as applicable to the Bidder Such number of Equity Shares in multiples of 1200 Equity Shares so that the Bid Amount does not exceed ₹ 2,00,000 Trading Lot 1200 Equity Shares, however, the Market Maker may accept odd lots if any in the market as required under the SEBI ICDRRegulations 1200 Equity Shares and in multiples thereof 1200 Equity Shares and in multiples thereof 1200 Equity Shares Terms of Payment Full Bid Amount sh all be blocked by the SCSBs in t k through the UPI Mechanism, the ASBA Form Mode of Bid Only through the ASBA process (excluding the UPI Mechanism).
+Particulars Market Maker QIBs Non-Institutional Retail of the Issue Reservation Applicants Individual (2) Portion h) Up to 11.76.000 Equity Investors b) Up to 11,76,000 Equity Shares shall be available for allocation on a proportionate basis to all QIBs, including Mutual Funds receiving allocation as per (a) above Mode of Bid Only through the ASBA Process Only through the ASBA process.
+Through ASBA Process through banks or by using UPI ID for payment Through ASBA Process through banks or by using UPI ID for payment Mode of Allotment Compulsorily in der materialized form MinimumBid Size [●] Equity Shares in multiple of [●] Equityshares Such number of Equity Shares and in multiples of [●] Equity Shares that the Bid Amount exceeds ₹ 200,000 Such number of Equity Shares in multiples of [●] Equity Shares that Bid size exceeds ₹ 200,000 [•] Equity Shares in multiple of [•] Equity shares so that the Bid Amount does not exceed ₹ 2,00,000 MaximumBid Size [•] Equity Shares Such number of Equity Shares in multiples of [•] Equity Shares not exceeding the size of the Net Issue, subject toapplicable limits Such number of Equity Shares in multiples of [•] Equity Shares not exceeding the size of the issue (excluding the QIB portion), subject to limits as applicable to the Bidder Such number of Equity Shares in multiples of [●] Equity Shares so that the Bid Amount does not exceed ₹ 2,00,000 Trading Lot [•] Equity Shares, however, the MarketMaker may accept odd lots if any in the market as required under the SEBI ICDR Regulations [•] Equity Shares and in multiples thereof [•] Equity Shares and in multiples thereof [•] Equity Shares Terms of Payment Full Bid Amount sh all be blocked by the SCSBs in the k through the UPI Mechanism, the through the UPI Mechanism, the through the UPI Mechanism, the through 1 ayıncılı time of submission nat is specified in the As DA FOIII at tile Mode of Bid Only through the ASBA process (excluding the UPI Mechanism).
 Only through the ASBA process (excluding the UPI Mechanism).
-Only through the ASBA process (including the UPI Mechanism for a Bid size of up to ₹ 500,000) Only through the ASBA process (including the UPI Mechanism this is an issuefor at least 25% of the post issue paid-up Equity share capital of the Company.
-This issue is being made through Book Building Process, wherein allocation to the public shall be as per Regulation 252 of the SEBI (ICDR) Regulations.
+Only through the ASBA process (including the UPI Mechanism for a Bid size of up to ₹ 500,000) Only through the ASBA process (including the UPI Mechanism is being made through Book Building Process, wherein allocation to the public shall be as per Regulation 252 of the SEBI (ICDR) Regulations.

-(1) This issue is being made in terms of Chapter IX of the SEBI (ICDR) Regulations, 2018, as amended from time to time.

-(2) In terms of Rule 19(2) of the SCRR read with Regulation 252 of the SEBI (ICDR) Regulations, 2018,
+- (1) This issue is being made in terms of Chapter IX of the SEBI (ICDR) Regulations, 2018, as amended from time to time. - (2) In terms of Rule 19(2) of the SCRR read with Regulation 252 of the SEBI (ICDR) Regulations, 2018, this is an issuefor at least 25% of the post issue paid-up Equity share capital of the Company.
+This issue